 It’s 2017, and everything is social: ordering Pad Thai, meeting your soulmate, finding travel inspiration and (on a more professional note) looking for jobs.
 Many are taking to the web to find new opportunities.
 Equipped with online portfolios and digital resumes, the workforce is searching online job boards and prospective employees are posting to their own social media to request information on opportunities.

-However, many companies are not using their social channels to engage with potential employees.
+However, many companies are not using their social channels to engage with potential employees — and they need to.
 Aside from LinkedIn, which is solely dedicated to networking and recruiting, other channels like Facebook and Instagram are untapped markets for finding great talent, and this is a space companies really should be capitalizing on.
 Here are three steps to a successful social recruiting plan that will reach the individuals you want to hire.

 1. Create a Social Recruiting Strategy